Florida Homeowners: Do You Know What the Florida 25% Rule Regarding Roofs Is?

 Not more than 25 percent of the total roof area of a roof section of any existing building or structure shall be repaired, replaced, or recovered in any 12-month period unless the entire existing roofing system or roof section is replaced to conform to requirements of this code.1

-Many homeowners find this rule confusing about how it affects claims made for roof damages covered under their insurance policies.
+Many homeowners find this rule confusing about how it affects claims made for roof damages covered under their homeowners insurance policies.

 How Does This Rule Apply When There Are Damages?